Put your inner content here

 When we finally pulled into the parking lot at Vivace both Phil and I were overcome with a strange Beatles-groupie like excitement.
 We each ordered one cappuccino and one espresso.
 The cappuccinos were life altering.
 They were sweet, chocolatey, caramelly, creamy with only the slightest trace of bitterness.
 There was absolutely no need for cream or sugar, it would’ve been redundant to the already exquisite flavour.
 Then came the espresso.
 It was rich, thick like molasses, so smooth and intense with so little bitterness you almost didn’t know what you were drinking.
 Those drinks combined with the relaxed vibe, and the tattooed yet knowledgeable baristas, were what finally brought us to the realization that we needed to open a place of our own in Calgary.

 It was during that summer that planning for our own cafe began.
 Although Phil and I would both consider ourselves fairly proficient at most things in life, naming the business was not our strong suit.
 We cycled through some embarrassing and in hindsight rather entertaining options such as Ooze Espresso Bar, Atypica Coffee, Latte Art Coffee House (I blame Phil for most of those).
 We also started putting down on paper our vision, and mission.
 To date this is one of the most challenging tasks we’ve undertaken.
 There was a lot of procrastination, a lot of revisions and a lot of late nights.
 It reminded me of this scene from Seinfeld where Jerry and George are trying to write script for a show about nothing.
 After the initial enthusiasm, they find themselves staring into space blankly.
 This lasts for a few seconds until Jerry remembers he has to call Elaine, and George turns on the television.
 That was Phil and I. We’d sit down, long stretches of silence would ensue until we came up with a distraction or one presented itself.
 I am happy to admit that after many painful attempts, and well into the fall of 2005, we had a mission statement.
-You can read the full version here, but the gist was and still is this: We believe that coffee has great potential for flavour and nuance.
+The gist was and still is this: We believe that coffee has great potential for flavour and nuance.
 We want to introduce this potential to our customers, and help them discover just how great coffee can be.

 Although we had cleared a few hurdles there were still many more to come.
 A major one being we had no real business experience, no experience in the food in beverage industry, no name and only a partial business plan.
 Fortunately during another bout of internet research, we came across a conference called Coffee Fest held in Seattle.
 Once again, Jonathan in tow, we headed across the border.
 We sat in the front row at every single seminar, asked way too many questions and basically scrounged together an education on hiring, retention, pricing drinks and pretty much anything else you could think of.
 We were introduced to the coffee community, and to a brand-new machine that would change the coffee world.
 The Clover would allow baristas to brew one cup at a time, changing the parameters of each cup and launching the single-cup brewing phenomenon now seen in pretty much every quality cafe.